 Medications.
-Be aware of medications you are taking.
-Some medications prescribed for heart disease can increase potassium level in the blood.
+Be aware of the medications you are taking.
+Some medications prescribed for heart disease can increase the potassium level in the blood.
 Consuming chickpeas, which are high in potassium, can cause damages to kidneys.

 Chickpeas are a great source of fiber, protein, and many other important nutrients.
 Although they can bring certain health benefits, you should introduce them slowly into your diet.
 That way, you can monitor for some known side effects and adjust quickly.
 If you are unsure, please, check with your doctor first.